Quintic algebras over Dedekind domains and their sextic resolvents: Constructing resolvents

 For any resolvent $M$, note that we must have

+Here $\<\phi^\bx(\Lambda^4 L \tensor L)\>$ means the closure of the image of the quadratic map $\phi^\bx$ under addition and $\OO_K$-multiplication.
 Since $Q$ is not very degenerate, the right-hand side is a lattice of full rank and we may take its dual, which we denote by $M_0$.
 Then any resolvent is contained in $M_0$.
 Condition \eqref{eq:phicond} is vacuous for $M = M_0$, since